n-deleforge/littleJS/README.md

 - `remCookie` : remove a cookie.

 ## Promise
-- `showAfter` : return a promise which is resolved after a timeout given
+- `wait` : return a promise which is resolved after a timeout given

 ## CSS to JS
 - `getVariableCSS` : get the value of a CSS variable.